 Before printing your object you must create a 3D model using a program dedicated to 3D modeling.
 Your 3D model details are then sent to our Carbon printer and arranged within the next available batch.

 With CLIP (DLS) technology, the 3D print is grown continuously without stopping from the vat of resin.
 A continuous sequence of UV projected images, similar to a digital video, is projected as the object is drawn out.
 The result is a part that is smooth on the outside and solid on the inside, with predictable mechanical properties that much more closely resemble injection-molded parts.

 After the photopolymerization is completed, the build platform is removed from the 3D printer and the objects are detached.
 The supports are carefully cut and the part is gently sanded to remove most of the support marks.
 The part is then finished with mineral oil.

 The Elastomeric Polyurethane Resin is already colored.
 There is no post-processing color application on the object.
-More information on the coloring options available if you enroll in our CLIP (DLS) Pilot Program.

 Uses and maintenance